Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 * Clear cookies (cookie-clearing/whitelisting plugins)
 * …?
 * Signal (because of authentication, not just for privacy)
+* Audit/revoke your social network account "Connected Apps" settings for apps you don't use

 # Individuals vs. Multinationals/Government

 * Encrypt your phone/laptop disk at rest (FileVault, Android Encryption, LUKS/cryptsetup)
 * Use passphrases, not biometric unlock features such as fingerprints
 * Use cash whenever possible, not a credit card or electronic payment system
+* Switch your default search provider to a Google-alternative
+* Uninstall the Facebook app and use the mobile web version

 # Organizers & journalists vs. Random Assholes